 While the Company has been successful in securing parent company loans in the past, there is no assurance that it will be able to do so in the future.
-All the Company's liabilities, with the exception of the lease liabilities, are due within the next 12 months.
+All the Company's liabilities, with the exception of the lease liabilities and non-current portion of the long-term debt, are due within the next 12 months.